 Cradle Mountain Canyons

 Launch yourself off waterfalls, abseil down cliffs and shoot through nature's water-slides.
 Or take an easier option and float along seeing the world from the point of view of a platypus.
 Canyoning is a must do for lovers of adventure at Cradle Mountain.
 Canyoning involves putting on a wetsuit and helmet and swimming, floating, abseiling, walking and jumping your way through a section of river - like white water rafting without the raft.
 Cradle Mountain Canyons is the only business offering guided canyoning tours in Tasmania.
 The Dove Canyon Tour is a full-on day out involving an abseil into the canyon, followed by six waterfall jumps and slides and a number of other obstacles.
-No experience in necessary - just a reasonable level of fitness and ability to swim.
+No experience is necessary - just a reasonable level of fitness and ability to swim.
 The Lost World Canyon is a much easier and shorter option, great for families and available to participants aged at least eight.
 This one is all about getting up close and personal with nature.
 Tours depart from the Cradle Mountain Visitor Centre.
-Cradle Mountain is around 90 minutes drive (88 kilometres/55 miles) from Devonport or 2 hours 15 minutes (153km/95km) from Launceston.
+Cradle Mountain is around 90 minutes drive (88 kilometres) from Devonport or 2 hours 15 minutes (153km) from Launceston.

 The spectacular World Heritage Area, 1 hour 15 minutes from Devonport along the C132, was ranked in No 32 in Lonely Planet’s World Ultimate Travel List in 2015, ahead of Uluru, Kakadu and the Sydney Opera House.
 You’re guaranteed to see wildlife such as wombats, pademelons and currawongs, echidnas and quolls in the serenity of silent isolation amid ancient alpine trees.
 But Cradle Mountain is not just a place to get away from it, it’s a place to get into it – where you can leap off waterfalls, kayak to isolated myrtle forest, ride a horse through alpine wilderness, or walk for a while … or for days.
 You can visit a Tassie Devil wildlife sanctuary, take a scenic helicopter ride, see award-winning art galleries, or spend a snowy winter’s day sipping cognac by a fireplace in a cosy lodge as you gaze at the winter wonderland outside.
 There is accommodation for all budgets, from backpacker to alpine lodges ranked in the top 10 in Australia.